-In this module we start to explore how you can start changing your self-talk, beginning with a three -tage process.
+In this module we start to explore how you can start changing your self-talk, beginning with a three-stage process.

 Improving your Self-Talk